 - Have your carpets cleaned

-Fixing these items before winter could save you money on your heating bill, prevent a leak, and possibly save you from a lawsuit from a slip and fall accident.
+Using this fall checklist before winter months sets in could save you money on your heating bill, prevent a leak, and possibly save you from a lawsuit from a slip and fall accident.

 I know this list seems daunting, but a lot of these items you can get done in just a few hours.
 Break it up and try to do a few of the items each weekend.
 Before you know it you’ll have the whole list done.
 Your house and wallet will thank you!